marioluan/gota/DESIGN.md

 -   Functionality
     -   Add support to query recipes by fields other than id.
     -   Add thumbnails to recipes.
-    -   Create a lightweight client to query the API.
     -   Add custom validation to models, such as min, max, etc.
     -   Expose OpenAPI specification in API Gateway.
 -   Development